 And in live TV, when things go wrong, you can't just “do it over.”
 Every technical error and every mistake made by a performer is out there for the audience to see and hear.

 In Anchorage, long before the arrival of videotape, commercials were often done live in the studio.
 And sometimes, even professionals with lots of live TV experience would find themselves in an embarrassing situation in front of the TV audience.

 Anyone who lived in Alaska in the 1950s, 60s, 70, or 80s, remembers KTVA's Norma Goodman.

-When I first started working at KTVA right out of high school, I was thrilled and a little bit star struck when I got to be a camera operator on Norma's show.
+When I started working at KTVA right out of high school, I was thrilled and a little star struck when I got to be a camera operator on Norma's show.
 Norma was a very talented professional who loved what she did, and she was great to work with.

 One day after her show, Norma told me about the live commercials she used to do for a product called “Quilk” which was a synthetic milk product that came in a large can.

 Quilk was a seemingly perfect product for Alaska, especially for those who lived in remote areas of the state who either had to use powdered milk, or do without.

 As Norma told me the story, I remembered seeing her live Quilk commercials.

 After a successful run of live Quilk commercials, the product's representatives thought it would be a great idea if Norma would pour herself a glass of Quilk at the end of the live commercial.
 She would then take a drink and say something like “Quilk, it tastes delicious.”
 Norma agreed.